binbalenci/oma-kulu/docs/APP_SPEC.md

 **Interactions:**

-- **Month Selector:** Navigate between months using arrows
+- **Month Selector:** Navigate between months using arrows; synced with Budget tab
-- **Upcoming Section:** Tap header to collapse/expand; shows unpaid incomes, invoices, and upcoming transactions
+- **Upcoming Section:** Tap header to collapse/expand; shows unpaid incomes and invoices for current month only
-- **Manual Entry:** Add transactions with category, amount, date, and status
+- **Manual Entry:** Add paid transactions with category, amount, and date (no upcoming status); amounts are automatically negative for expenses
 - **Edit/Delete:** Tap pencil or trash icons on each transaction
 - **Color Coding:** Green (+) for income, Red (-) for expenses
 - **Amount Format:** Single decimal (e.g., €50.0), with + or - prefix
+- **Category Selection:** Dropdown with all visible categories from Categories tab

 ---